qasimyu/schmm/README.md

 ### Step 2: detect and visualize CNAs

 The “schmm callcnas” command is designed to call and visualize CNAs from single tumor cell.
+If MATLAB Compiler Runtime (MCR) is installed in user's machine, SCHMM will plot segmentation results of each chromosome.
 The arguments of the command are as follows:

 Parameter | Description | Possible values
 ---- | ----- | ------